Amin al-Husseini: Recruitment

 Those lands suffering under the British and Bolshevist yoke impatiently await the moment when the Axis (powers) will emerge victorious.
 We must dedicate ourselves to unceasing struggle against Britain – that dungeon of peoples – and to the complete destruction of the British Empire.
 We must dedicate ourselves to unceasing struggle against Bolshevist Russia because communism is incompatible with Islam.

+In fact, that Islam's survival was in danger by a Nazi victory was demonstrated by Heinrich Himmler himself, who proposed that the Islamic religion be replaced by buddhism among the subjugated Turkic peoples in order to "pacify" them for German rule in the Soviet Union, and rejected the idea of introducing Nazi ideas to "eastern peoples".

 One SS officer reporting on impressions from the mufti's Sarajevo speech said Husseini was reserved about fighting Bolshevism, his main enemies being Jewish settlers in Palestine and the English.
 During a visit in July 1943 the Mufti said: "The active cooperation of the world's 400 million Muslims with their loyal friends, the German, can be of decisive influence upon the outcome of the war.
 You, my Bosnian Muslims, are the first Islamic division [and] serve as an example of the active collaboration....My enemy's enemy is my friend."
 Himmler in addressing the unit on another occasion declared "Germany [and] the Reich have been friends of Islam for the past two centuries, owing not to expediency but to friendly conviction.
 We have the same goals."